infinitered/open-source/Continuous-Deployment-Setup-React-Native.md

 3. Navigate to `Add Projects` on the left
 4. Search for your repo
 5. Choose `Set Up Project`

    - If you see `Contact Repo Admin`, you will need to be given admin permissions on CircleCI.
 See [Jamon](https://github.com/jamonholmgren) about this.

 6. Set Up Project

    - Select `macOS` for the operating system and `Other` for the language

 7. Copy the basic config.yml to `.circleci/config.yml`, commit your code changes and push to github `master`
 8. Choose `Start building` to initiate the first CI build.
 This build will fail.
 That's ok.
 We will update the config in the next step.
 9. Enable builds from forked pull requests.
 Go to project settings > Advanced Settings, then toggle on `Build forked pull requests`

-## Configure Code for CircleCI
+10. If this project is open-source, you'll want to make sure the open-source setting is enabled to allow for macOS builds.
+Go to project settings > Advanced Settings, then toggle `Free and Open Source`.

+## Continuous Integration

 1. Create a folder in the project root named `.circleci`.
 2. Create a file inside that folder named `config.yml`
 3. Use the below template in that file.
-For simple Node projects, you likely won't have to change it.
 4. If needed, see [configuration docs](https://circleci.com/docs/2.0/config-intro/#section=configuration) for additional configuration options.
    _(Here is a complete [config.yml](https://github.com/infinitered/open-source/blob/master/config.example.yml) with CI and CD steps completed)_

 ```yaml
 defaults: &defaults